hallettmiket/hallettmiket.github.io/README.md

 ## Build site

-To build the website locally, clone the repo with:
+This site began with the repo from the Bedford lab:

 ```
 git clone https://github.com/blab/blotter.git